dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 The `blog` route here is a *dedicated conventional route*, meaning that it uses the conventional routing system, but is dedicated to a specific action.
 Since `controller` and `action` don't appear in the route template as parameters, they can only have the default values, and thus this route will always map to the action `BlogController.Article`.

-Routes in the route collection are ordered, and will be processed in the order they are added.
+Routes in the route collection are ordered, and will be processed in the order they're added.
 So in this example, the `blog` route will be tried before the `default` route.

 > [!NOTE]
 > *Dedicated conventional routes* often use catch-all route parameters like `{*article}` to capture the remaining portion of the URL path.
 This can make a route 'too greedy' meaning that it matches URLs that you intended to be matched by other routes.
 Put the 'greedy' routes later in the route table to solve this.

 ### Fallback

 As part of request processing, MVC will verify that the route values can be used to find a controller and action in your application.
-If the route values don't match an action then the route is not considered a match, and the next route will be tried.
+If the route values don't match an action then the route isn't considered a match, and the next route will be tried.
 This is called *fallback*, and it's intended to simplify cases where conventional routes overlap.

 ### Disambiguating actions